-After the holidays, many will be looking for ways to pay off credit card bills.
-My advice is to start by whittling down your grocery bill with coupons.
+One of my best strategies for saving money is to whittle down my grocery bill with coupons.
 My goal is to save at least 75% every time I shop and have been successful most of the time.
-In the past year, I’ve covered many topics on how to maximize your savings with coupons.
-Now, the trick is to know where to find more coupons.
+Once you get into the groove of using coupons, the trick is to know where to find more coupons.

 Next, search your community recycle bins for coupons.
 For many savers, it’s a gold mine – just know your city’s ordinances before jumping in.

 Third, if you get the newspaper delivered at home, make friends with the “paperboy.”
 I’ve known friends who regularly get a few extra copies in their Sunday paper, thanks to a generous holiday gift.
 A $20 bill during the holidays can pay off long-term.
 Don’t offend your delivery person with a “bribe,” but it’s worth asking just exactly what happens to all of those extra coupons.